assassinsgreed/Complete-Fire-Red-Upgrade/README.md

 # Complete Fire Red Upgrade

+# This branch is deprecated, please use the dev branch

 ## Fork Notes
 ### Trainer Tables & Palette Swapper Feature Branch
 This fork makes use of feature branches from Stevebel's fork for dynamically inserting trainers and overworld palettes.